 What is the current status of the project?

 We are in the very early stages of development.
-As you can see from the website we have developed the idea to the stage of a Proof Of Concept regarding the structure and are now approaching universities locally in the UK to get various departments involved.
-But we are putting the call out globally - we would welcome involvement from companies, institutions and universities worldwide ... what we really hope for is a small, committed team of people who share our vision for this project, who can see the need to make this work, and on a huge scale.
+As you can see from the website we have developed the idea to the stage of a Proof Of Concept regarding the structure and accurate scale models.
+But we are putting the call out globally - we welcome involvement from companies, institutions and universities worldwide ... what we really hope for is a small, committed team of people who share our vision for this project, who can see the need to make this work, and on a huge scale.

 The cost of an Ekinoid home?

-Although we are at a very early stage in the design process, and it is therefore difficult to forecast precise costs, it is our challenge to try to produce all the necessary parts for an Ekinoid home (excluding white goods, furnishings, hydroponic systems etc.,) for around 50,000 GBP (approximately 60,000 Euros, 78,000 USD, 74,000 AUD); either as an outright purchase or under a lease agreement.
-We would seek to offer this in conjunction with governments and corporations willing to make large areas of land (previously designated as unsuitable) available, possibly with an annual management fee built in.
-If we could offer this package it would provide an extremely attractive, and clearly affordable, option to the public.
+At such an early stage in the design process it is very difficult to forecast costs, but it is our hope that we can produce all the necessary parts for an Ekinoid home (i.i., the "sphere" part of the Ekinoid home - excluding white goods, furnishings, hydroponic systems etc.,) for 50,000 GBP (approximately 60,000 Euros, 78,000 USD, 74,000 AUD); either as an outright purchase or under a lease.
+We would seek to offer this in conjunction with governments and corporations willing to make large areas of land (previously designated as unsuitable) available.